ciceromsjr/myfinancesplugin/README.md

 expense.setCategory("Chothing");
 expense.setSubcategory("Shoes");
 //it will create three expenses of $30
-//if the due date is old the expense will be marked as paid event if you do not set confirmation date expense.setRecurrence(Transaction.TransactionRecurrence.INSTALLMENTS);
+//if the due date is old the expense will be marked as paid even if you do not set the confirmation date expense.setRecurrence(Transaction.TransactionRecurrence.INSTALLMENTS);
 expense.setInstallmentsCount(3);